LocalMicro/GCData/README.md

 The URL for the HAR data is:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Informatin about the HAR dataset is here: https://sites.google.com/site/harsmartlab/
+Information about the HAR dataset is here: https://sites.google.com/site/harsmartlab/

 The unzipped files include a 'train' and 'test' folder plus these files: